buckelieg/validation-fn/README.md

     // getters and setter are dropped for sanity
 }
 ```
-User might have a couple of addresses (or might have one) and gender is optional to specify.
+User might have a couple of addresses (or might have none) and gender is optional to specify.
-This structure somehow brought to our service (e.g. in Data Transfer Object or smth)
-and it is needed to validated.
+This structure somehow brought to our service (e.g. in Data Transfer Object or smth) and it is needed to validated.
 Here we have some optional validation paths which must be executed only if corresponding data exists.
-Therefore if validated personn has no addrress - we skip those validation checks for address, but
+Therefore, if validated person has no address - we skip those validation checks for address, but
 if some address is present - we must check it for correctness.
-Let's tale a look to a code which will show us how it would be done uing this library:
+Let's take a look to a code which will show us how it would be done using this library:
 ```java
 // Our potential addresses
 Address address1 = new Address("MyCity", "MyStreet", 13);